-Links to the standards and requirements can be found here: The Education (Independent School Standards) Regulations 2014, Early Years Foundation Stage Statutory Framework.
+Links to the standards and requirements can be found here: The Education (Independent School Standards) Regulations 2014, National Minimum Standards for Boarding Schools, Early Years Foundation Stage Statutory Framework.

-Covid-19: Inspection judgements do not cover the period March to August 2020 inclusive.
+COVID-19: Inspection judgements do not cover the period March to August 2020 inclusive.